ufidon/java/mod7/labs/Lab5.md

 - Create a dialog box that contains DBConnectionPanel as described in the Extra Credit
   - its jar file is provide [here](./resources/DBConnectionPane.jar)
     - use the jar file in VS Code
-      - Add DBConnectionPane.jar to "JAVA PROJECTS" -> "Referenced Libraries"
+      - Add to "JAVA PROJECTS" -> "Referenced Libraries"
+        - DBConnectionPane.jar and mysql-connector-j-8.0.32.jar
     - use the jar file from command line
       ```cmd
       :: 1. compile